Elance Unix Test Answers 2015

 In an inode, you usually will find:

-A file reference count: the total number of names the file has
+A file reference count: the total number of names

-The location of the file's contents on the disk, if any
+The location of the file's contents on the disk, if

 The time the file's inode was last modified